Gearing up for the 2019 Tipsy Toad Grove CSA !

 - Although we grow a wide variety of items, we can’t possibly grow everything.
 Occasionally you may receive something in your box that was grown at another farm (for example, cranberries or corn).
 Rest assured that if we do include something we didn’t grow it will be sourced from a farm using the same practices we use.
 It will also be labeled with the grower’s name and location so that you know where it came from.

 What if I go on vacation or move?
-Can I pay weekly instead of up front?
+When do I have to pay?

 Your CSA share is more than a produce purchase – it’s a show of support for a healthy local food production system and it helps us to offer good clean food at a reasonable price.
 When we fill our subscriptions we are asking you to commit for the season so that we can plan to grow appropriate quantities.
-This year we are offering a couple of different payment plans to our customers so that you can pay monthly instead of all at once, if you choose.
-We will ask for a small non-refundable deposit to reserve your subscription so that we know our customers are committed when we order seeds for the season.
-That deposit will be deducted from your final payment if you choose to pay monthly, or when your season payment is made if you’re paying for the whole thing.
+We offer a couple of different payment plans to our customers so that you can pay monthly instead of all at once, if you choose.

 If you have to miss a week or two, we’d appreciate it if you could try to find a friend who’d take over the share that you can’t enjoy.
 We will not be able to offer refunds on any portion of the share that you are unable to use, so if you have to drop out of the program we would encourage you to try and find someone willing to purchase your remaining weeks from you.
 We will contact you by email each week to remind you of your scheduled pick up or delivery.
 If you miss the pick up or are unavailable to accept delivery we will donate the contents of your box that week to a local food bank.